-Press () to activate the alarm.
-To deactivate the feature, press the control again, turn the ignition to the 3 (RUN) or 4 (START) position, or wait for the alarm to time out in approximately 3 minutes.
+Press (3) to activate the alarm.
+To deactivate the feature, press the control again, turn the ignition to the on or start position, or wait for the alarm to time out in approximately three minutes.

-Note: The panic alarm will only operate when the ignition is in the 1 (LOCK) position.
+Note: The panic alarm will only operate when the ignition is in the off position.